Meals With Consequences in Palma de Mallorca

 Arume Sake Bar

-Arume Sake Bar is where Japanese tradition gets a playful twist – and people can’t get enough of it.
+Arume Sake Bar is where Japanese tradition gets a twist – and people can’t get enough of it.
 The place is always full, and for good reason: the chefs don’t just copy classics, they reinvent them.
 Every roll, bite, and pour comes with a delicious surprise – something familiar turned clever.
 The sake list is deep and the flavours are sharp.
 It’s elegant without being uptight, creative without the ego.
 In a city full of imitators, Arume stands out by daring to experiment – it proves that when creativity meets craft, you don’t need hype – just a reservation.

 Mirall Bar